Temporarily out of stock

-You own a trailer with about 5,000 rivets in it.
+You own a trailer with thousands of rivets in it.
 Even though an Airstream is very sturdy, once in a while, one of those rivets might break loose.

 Fortunately, replacing rivets is no big deal, even if you've never done it before.
 Of course, you'll need a good rivet tool (or "rivet gun") and some instructions.
 It's easy—watch our short video to see how anyone can put in a rivet!

 We selected this tool as the best for general Airstream repairs.
-It's a Marson "Klik Turn" made by Alcoa (the same company that made the aluminum for your Airstream).
+It's a Marson "Klik Turn" SP-2.

 This quality tool has a unique rotating head with a positive "click" stops that make it very easy to adjust for working in tight spaces, or at awkward angles.
 The cast aluminum head will turn 360 degrees and hold in over forty positions.